foreverbell/xmonad.hs/README.md

 My xmonad configuration, separated from my dotfiles.

-Intended to be integrated with `Xfce`.
+Intended to be integrated with `Xfce4`.
 Note this xmonad configuration contains some settings for personal use.

 Tested with `xmonad 0.13` and `ghc 8.0.2`.